 Key Features of high quality ESD Chairs are:

 - Conductive backrests that feature height adjustment option

 ESD chairs provide the following benefits:

-- Urethane foam is used in seat and back to make it more comfortable.
+- Urethane foam is used in the seat and back to make it more comfortable

 - Maximum ergonomic support for sitting or standing workers

-- Minimizes environmental pollutants in clean room applications
+- Minimizes environmental pollutants in clean room environments

 If your company is concerned with ESD and deals with sensitive electronic components, hazardous chemicals or needs environmental pollutants to be kept to a minimum, then YES, you need ESD chairs to keep your workplace safe and protect your products.

 Image: Photo by Kasey Eriksen / CC BY